danwing/referee/draft-wing-settle-referee.md

 the server responds with its raw public key rather than a PKI certificate.

-If a server's referee public key changes (e.g., factory reset, public key algorithm, key length) the new key needs to be enrolled with the Referee and the old key removed.
+If a server's Referee public key changes (e.g., factory reset, public key algorithm, key length) the new key needs to be enrolled with the Referee and the old key removed.
 Clients will notice the mis-match and will query the Referee.
 This